Chapter 4. Creating libraries with GCC

 When applications are built, the linker looks for the library by searching for the file

 libfoo.so.
 A symbolic link with this name must exist, pointing to the actual library file.
 The linker then reads the soname from the library file and records it into the application executable file.
-Finally, the linker creates the application such that it declares dependency on the library using the soname, not name or file name.
+Finally, the linker creates the application that declares dependency on the library using the soname, not a name or a file name.

 When the runtime dynamic linker links an application before running, it reads the soname from application’s executable file.
 This soname is